Φ

 Nous (intellect) as the intermediary between the One and the World-Soul

-→ Φ as the field between aperture (the One) and boundary (manifestation)
+→ Φ as the field between center (the One) and boundary (manifestation)

 Kabbalah